frontenddogma/web-development-glossary/manuscript/r.md

 Rem
 : → Root em

+Remote Authentication Dial-In User Service
+: A networking protocol that provides centralized authentication, authorization, and accounting (AAA) management for users who connect and use a network service.
+RADIUS was developed in 1991 by Livingston Enterprises as an access server authentication and accounting protocol.
+It was later brought into IEEE&nbsp;802 and IETF standards.
+RADIUS is a client/server protocol that runs in the application layer, and can use either TCP or UDP.&nbsp;[†](#w-radius)

 Remote method invocation
 : The calling of a method on a remote object, the object-oriented programming analog of a remote procedure call (RPC).&nbsp;[†](#w-distributed-object-communication)